 Rich in protein and fats that toddlers need, eggs are a wonderful toddler food.
-You can make a batch a batch of the egg muffins on Sunday and keep them in the fridge until you need them.
-My family loves eggs all sorts of ways, but I love this recipe since I don’t have to wash up pans while I’m also trying to get everyone out the door in the morning.
-Having these breakfast egg muffins in the fridge, just ready and waiting to be reheated for a quick breakfast, is a total time-saver.
+You can make a batch a batch of the egg muffins one day and keep them in the fridge until you need them.
+My family loves eggs all sorts of ways, but I love this recipe since they are so perfect for quickly reheating come meal time.

+TIP: Having these breakfast egg muffins in the fridge, just ready and waiting to be reheated for a quick breakfast (or lunch) is a total time-saver.

 We like these with both grated raw or leftover roasted butternut squash and sweet potato, shredded raw carrots or chopped broccoli florets.
 Use whichever you have or prefer.
 You could also add snipped spinach or kale or finely chopped bell pepper or mushrooms.

 How to Make Egg Muffins Step-by-Step

 Here’s a look at the process involved in this easy recipe.
 Scroll down to the bottom of this post to see the full recipe.

 - Decide on which vegetable you want to use.
 Precook it up to 3 days ahead, if needed, and store in an airtight container as needed.

 - Spoon into the greased muffin cups.
 You’ll use about 1 tablespoon of the batter per muffin.

 - Remove from oven, let cool for about a minute, then use a knife to gently loosen the cups from the pan.
 Cool a bit and serve warm or store to serve later.

 TIP: The batter comes together really quickly as all it requires is some easy grating and stirring.
 You can whip these up whenever you have a spare 15 minutes.